exceptions.py

 The InterpreterException class takes in a message that will be displayed to the user upon encountering the exception,

-it can also take in three optional keyword arguments: label_that_crashed
+it can also take in three optional keyword arguments: label_that_crashed, instruction_that_crashed and exit_code.

 Interpreter Exceptions